chengenzhao/java-vulkan-mac/README.md

 run()
 ```
-compile it, then you will get a starting binary executable file which could be useful for the Steam launch options.
+compile it, then you will get a starting binary executable file which could be used in Steam launch options.

 # How to build it?